Move to CaymanFree Relocation Checklist

 Short version

-• Toronto has public healthcare and school depth; Cayman relies more on private systems.
+• Toronto offers deeper public systems; Cayman relies more on private health, school, transport, and specialist-care planning.

 Key differences at a glance